AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

 In addition to standard properties you can define:

 * **Render As**:
-  * **fragmentreferencecomposite** - allows the fragment author to build a composite, by selecting multiple fragments

   * **multifield** - the fragment author can create multiple, individual, references

   * **fragmentreference** - allows the fragment author to select a single reference to a fragment

 * **Model Type**